ng-primitives/ng-primitives/apps/documentation/src/app/pages/getting-started/get-started.md

 ## Usage

 Once Angular Primitives is installed, you can start using the primitives in your Angular application.
-It is best to create a reuable component that encapsulates the primitives, so that you can easily reuse it throughout your application.
+It is best to create a reusable component that encapsulates the primitives, so that you can easily reuse it throughout your application.

-Our primitives can be used both within a template or as a host directive on a component giving you the flexibility to choose the best approach for your use case.
+Primitives can be used both within a template or as a host directive on a component giving you the flexibility to choose the best approach for your use case.

-Our primitives add `data-` attributes to the elements they are applied to based on their current state.
+Primitives add `data-` attributes to the elements they are applied to based on their current state.
 This allows you to easily style the primitives using CSS without having to rely on JavaScript.